Budapestby VisitCity Guides

 Historic Citadel fortress stands as testament to Visegrád's medieval royal legacy

-Getting to Visegrád from Budapest
+How to Get to Visegrád from Budapest

-Train and Ferry Combination
+Train Plus Ferry

 Ferry crossing Danube River with church spire and forested hills in background